 The primary focus of our PA CareerLink® centers is to provide comprehensive workforce development services, be accessible to employers, job seekers and incumbent workers, and have success resulting in economic self-sufficiency and a workforce trained to employer qualifications.
 Workforce development services are funded by combinations of WIOA funds and other grant funds that are applied for by the LWDB.
 The service delivery network includes PA CareerLink® Operator Consortium and PA CareerLink® partners (both mandated and voluntary).
 These partners are invested in the PA CareerLink® system to enrich services provided to job seekers and employers.
-Please see Attachment 3 for the Local Workforce Development System Program Partner-Provider List.
+See Appendix 3 for full list of partners.